Jammu and Kashmir (union territory): Administrative divisions

 The union territory of Jammu and Kashmir consists of two divisions: Jammu Division and Kashmir Division, and is further divided into 20 districts.

-Transport
+Transportation

 Air

-Jammu and Kashmir has two major airports at the two capitals of the territory: Jammu Airport at Jammu and Sheikh ul Alam Airport at Srinagar, which is also the only international airport in the territory.
+Jammu and Kashmir has two major airports at the two capitals of the territory: Jammu Airport at Jammu and Srinagar Airport at Srinagar, which is also the only international airport in the territory.
 These airports have regular flights to Delhi, Mumbai, Bangalore, Chandigarh and other major cities of the country.
+In 2025, Jammu Airport began undergoing expansion, including a 45,000 m² terminal with night-landing capabilities.
+Srinagar Airport is also undergoing expansion, with the construction of a 71,500 m² terminal.
+In 2025, Udhampur Air Force Station was assessed by a government committee for the feasibility of launching commercial flight operations as an airport.
+An aerial ropeway for Shankaracharya Temple in Srinagar is planned for completion in 2026 and will cut ascent time from 30 minutes to five minutes.

 Railway

-The under-construction Jammu-Baramulla line of the Northern Railways is the only railway line in the territory.
-Once complete, the line will connect the two regions of Jammu and Kashmir and will also provide a rail link to the Kashmir valley from other parts of the country.